 After infancy, the rash becomes dryer and tends to be red to brown-gray in color.
 This condition begins in infancy and may continue into childhood and adolescence.
 In adolescence, the skin may be scaly or thickened and easily irritated and the intense itching may continue.

-Atopic or Allergic Dermatitis caused by hereditary and environmental factors which include air-borne allergens, emotional stress, hormones, certain foods, and chemical irritants.
+Atopic or Allergic D. caused by hereditary and environmental factors which include air-borne allergens, emotional stress, hormones, certain foods, and chemical irritants.